 Machine learning is a subfield that has tended to dominate the recent development and expansion of artificial intelligence.
-While experiments with machine learning were carried out in the 1950's and 1960's, the field of machine learning came into its own only after improvements in computing power and the internet generated very large amounts of digital data.21
+While experiments with machine learning were carried out in the 1950's and 1960's, the field of machine learning came into its own only after improvements in computing power and the internet generated very large amounts of digital data.

 Great strides have been made in machine learning since the turn of the twenty-first century.
-Systems reliant on machine learning are being deployed in a very broad range of settings, from medical diagnostics to social media to recommending product choices based on people's past consumption habits and comparisons with similar consumer profiles.22 human brain.24 Artificial neural networks consist of interconnected nodes, sometimes called "artificial neurons."
+Systems reliant on machine learning are being deployed in a very broad range of settings, from medical diagnostics to social media to recommending product choices based on people's past consumption habits and comparisons with similar consumer profiles.

+Machine learning systems are implemented using a "connectionist" architecture.
+They operate by means of artificial neural networks inspired by the structure of the human brain.
+Artificial neural networks consist of interconnected nodes, sometimes called "artificial neurons."
 Data is gathered from the outside world and converted to numbers.
 These numbers are then combined together with different weights assigned by the algorithm.
-The assigned weights will be adjusted either by programmers or automatically by the neural network itself to improve system performance.25 The networks are usually arranged in interconnected layers.
+The assigned weights will be adjusted either by programmers or automatically by the neural network itself to improve system performance.
+The networks are usually arranged in interconnected layers.